Lack of tools or too many tools It's been proven that

 Is your team using it?
 Is it helping?
 Why or why not?
 Do you want to keep spending on it?

-These questions will help you gauge their usefulness.
+These questions will help you measure their usefulness.

 For example, tools that check that your teams are moving their cursor around only serve to stress your workers and generate mistrust.